 What to see

-On the right you see a horizontal colored grid, where every second the gridline colors are interchanged.
+Above you see a horizontal colored grid, where few seconds the gridline colors are moved.
 Furthermore, there are two vertical stripes which look greenish and blue with the default settings.

-It seems unbelievable: there are only 3 different colors!
+It seems hard to believe: There are only 3 different colors!
 The greenish and blue are actually made up by identical green segments, only the intervening grid lines are different.

 What to do